Keppel use Sesam for semisubmersible design

 Sesam for fixed structures, the offshore structural engineering analysis package of Sesam, was used to compute the global strengths and refined fatigue.
 “The foremost advantage we see is the seamless integration of work processes.
 For example, we could have the hydro-dynamic loads transfer back to the structure model for global strength analysis, local strength analysis, fatigue analysis etc. You do not find that in other software,” says Mr Hussain.

-- DNV GL’s proficient engineering knowledge embedded in the software
+- DNV’s proficient engineering knowledge embedded in the software

 - Advanced software features that meet our requirements and increase efficiency